-Jitter is the variation in the time between packets arriving, caused by network congestion, or route changes.
-The longer packets take to arrive usually affects audio.
-Jitter is measured in milliseconds (ms).
-If you are receiving jitter greater than 15-20ms, it can increase latency and result in packet loss.
+Jitter is the variation in the time between data packets arriving, caused by network congestion, or route changes.
+The longer data packets take to transmit, the more jitter affects audio quality.
+The standard jitter measurement is in milliseconds (ms).
+If receiving jitter is higher than 15-20ms, it can increase latency and result in packet loss, causing audio quality degradation.

-- Perform a Bandwidth test with a computer plugged directly into your modem.
-If you still have high jitter it’s most likely an issue with the Internet Service Provider (ISP).
-If you’re unable to test plugged directly into the modem, your ISP should be able to run the test for you.
-If they see any jitter issues on their end, they should be able to resolve them.
+If the results of the test show a Jitter rating higher than 15–20ms, there is most likely an issue with the Internet Service Provider (ISP).
+If unable to test plugged directly into the modem, the ISP should be able to run the test.
+If they experience any jitter issues on their end, they should be able to resolve them.

-- First, check to see if you are experiencing any issues while the jitter is good.
-Jitter results can vary making it very difficult to diagnose.
-The jitter might have been high when the issue was occurring, and corrected itself by the time the test was run.
+Test the network while the jitter is lower than 15-20ms to verify good audio.
+Jitter results can vary, making it very difficult to diagnose the problem.
+The fluctuation might have been high when the issue was occurring and corrected itself by the time the test completed.

-- If everything is good on the ISP’s end then we could be looking at an internal network issue.
-Try running the test plugged directly into your router and work your way back until you find what network device is causing the jitter.
+If network conditions are reliable on the ISP’s end, there may be an internal network issue.
+Try running the test plugged directly into the router and work back until discovering what network device is causing jitter.